evokeapps/docs-site/content/_index.md

 ---
 title: Docs Site
 subtitle: Comprehensive tutorials, references, example code, and more for DigitalOcean products
 categories:
+- name: Platform Overview
+  desc: " A summary of our offerings and what’s right for what you’re building."
+  url: platform-overview
 - name: Getting started
   desc: Get started on DigitalOcean with curated instructions for popular use cases
-    url: 'getting-started'
+  url: getting-started

 ---
 ### Latest updates

 **18 July 2022**